-Five Spiritual Memoirs of Losing Faith and the Search to Find it Again
+Five Books about Losing Faith and the Search to Find it Again

-If you’re someone who’s struggled with your faith background, or know someone who has struggled, you will find some good companions in these books.
+If you’re someone who’s struggled with your faith background, or experienced religious trauma, or know someone who has struggled, you will find some good companions in these books.

 The House Where the Hardest Things Happened: A Memoir about Belonging Kate Young Caley, Doulbeday, 2002.

 Oh the stories in this book.
 Caley creates this brilliant, evocative book of her experiences with the religious trauma of being excommunicated from a fundamentalist church, the spiritual depression that ensued, and the fleeting, lovely glimpses of the moments when she found her love for her sacred faith renewed.

 Fleeing Fundamentalism: A Minister's Wife Examines Faith Carlene Cross, Algonquin, 2006.

 If you were ever unsure about whether fundamentalism can harbor and reward abusive behavior, this story will put that debate to rest.
 The toxic, emotionally abusive marital experiences this author endured, justified because they were cloaked in an equally toxic faith, will chill you to your spiritual core.
 How Cross finds her way out, on her own initiative, is a lesson in the dynamic of overcoming the extremes of American evangelicalism.

 Leaving Church: A Memoir of Faith Barbara Brown Taylor, HarperOne, 2006

 I'm forever imprinted by Barbara Brown Taylor's seemingly unexplained tears and sadness of no longer being able to be at the church she worked so hard to lead.
 I'm thankful for her ability to have paid attention to these feelings of spiritual exhaustion and her strength and vulnerability in revealing it to her readers.

 Growing Pains: Learning to Love My Father's Faith Randall Balmer, Brazos Press, 2001.